Logo

-Today’s #TipTuesday is too late for 2018 filings but hopefully those this applies to will file it away for next year.
-The post is as a result of a question from a consultant who works for one of the Dynamics GP VARs in the Toronto area, whose client asked how to get 1 XML T4 file for multiple employers.
+Today's #TipTuesday is too late for 2018 filings but hopefully, those this applies to will file it away for next year.
+The post is a result of a question from a consultant who works for one of the Dynamics GP VARs in the Toronto area, whose client asked how to get 1 XML T4 file for multiple employers.

 TL;DR version: it does that out of the box although the UI doesn’t make it seem like it would!
 Since some people may stumble across this post and use other ERP systems, this post is specific to Dynamics GP and the Canadian Payroll module.